 The app’s high iTunes rating is reflected in user reviews such as the following:

 “Digit is effortless saving!”
 S. MacMillan wrote in an iTunes App Store review.
 “I enjoy the fact that I can send an easy text message and get an update regarding the digit savings as well as my checking account.
 Through the settings, I set up a minimum amount that digit will stop saving so I won’t overdraft!
 How cool is that?!
-So not only [do] I have the reassurance, but all the ability to have an enormous savings without much effort.”Make Your Money Work for YouSponsors of
+So not only [do] I have the reassurance, but all the ability to have an enormous savings without much effort.”Save for Your FutureSponsors of

 If you need customer service or assistance with the app, you can use the searchable help interface on the Digit site.
 You also have the option to contact Digit directly via an online form to get help.